phalcon-orphanage/docs/es/reference/url.rst

 Setting a base URI
 ------------------
-Dependending of which directory of your document root your application is installed, it may have a base URI or not.
+Depending of which directory of your document root your application is installed, it may have a base URI or not.

 For example, if your document root is /var/www/htdocs and your application is installed in /var/www/htdocs/invo then your baseUri will be /invo/.
 If you are using a VirtualHost or your application is installed on the document root, then your baseUri is /.